-In this four day, hands-on course, professionals with some experience in analytical testing or development will gain both theoretical knowledge and hands-on practice analyzing adeno-associated viral vectors.
-Participants will learn the basics of how adeno-associated viruses (AAVs) are produced and the analytical challenges that some of these production schemes introduce.
-Those attending will gain familiarity with methods used for evaluating the quantity, purity, potency, and safety of these products.
+In this three day hands-on course, participants will gain both theoretical knowledge and hands-on practice analyzing adeno-associated virus (AAV) samples.
+Students will learn the basics of how AAVs are produced, the challenges associated with these production schemes, and the current landscape of analytical methods used in the gene therapy field.
+Those attending will gain familiarity with techniques used for evaluating critical quality attributes of quantity, purity, potency, and identity of viral vectors.

-They will also gain hands-on experience with equipment and assays currently used in AAV characterization and analysis, including Droplet Digital PCR, capillary electrophoresis, HPLC, MALS, and cell-based assays.
-The hands-on lab experiments will be grounded in foundational analytical concepts of validation and assay design.
-An analysis of the data derived from these experiments will also be used in discussion-oriented workshop sessions.
-Lecture material will focus on the foundational knowledge of how and why the analytical techniques work for these molecules, which will provide participants with a deeper understanding and enhance their troubleshooting skills.
+All lab experiments will be grounded in foundational analytical concepts of validation and assay design.
+Data derived from these experiments will also be used in discussion-oriented workshop sessions.
+Lecture material will focus on the foundational knowledge of how and why the analytical techniques work for these molecules, which will provide participants with a deeper understanding of each assay and enhance their troubleshooting skills.

 Attend and you will learn

-- To describe underlying principles of analytical methods used to measure vector quantity, purity, and potency
+- To describe underlying principles of analytical methods used to measure vector quantity, purity, potency, and identity.

-- To describe methods used to characterize vectors as part of product/process development
+- To describe methods used to characterize viral vectors as part of product/process development

 - To execute and troubleshoot assays taught in the course, given an appropriate procedure